alannchang/capstone_project/README.md

 ./chat -m path/to/your/gguf/model
 ```

-_Specific instructions for running `main.cpp` depend on its current implementation (e.g., if it requires arguments, provides a TUI, etc.)._
+_Specific instructions for running `main.cpp` depend on its current implementation (e.g., if it requires arguments, provides a TUI, etc.).
+The C++ application currently provides a chat interface with the LLM.
+Full email management capabilities via the TUI are planned and will require integration with the Gmail microservice._

 #### Gmail Microservice (Python):